 Major airports can be rather large and simply walking to your gate can become a strenuous task after a hip replacement – especially if you’re carrying luggage.

 Call your airline or tour operator in advance and you might be surprised with how much mobility assistance they can provide.
 They could have a wheelchair ready on arrival and a possibly fast track of queues.

 Being ready for your flight

-Use this checklist for staying healthy in the air
+Tips for staying healthy in the air

-- Choose a seat with leg room to improve blood circulation.
+- Choose a seat with legroom to improve blood circulation.
 Pay a little bit extra if needed, or see if informing your airline about your hip replacement works.
 The airline may even provide you with other benefits like extra pillows or blankets.
-If you did forget to book that seat with leg room, still try and get an aisle seat!
+If you did forget to book that seat with legroom, still try and get an aisle seat!

-- Wear flight socks: Also known as compression stockings, they reduce the risk of DVT.
+- Wear flight socks: also known as compression stockings, they reduce the risk of DVT.
 But be sure to get the right size, weight and fit for you.
 And try not to cross your legs!

-- Avoid drinking alcohol: Remember that alcohol can dehydrate you too, and avoiding it is key to stopping your blood flow thickening.
+- Avoid drinking alcohol: remember that alcohol can dehydrate you too, and avoiding it is key to stopping your blood flow thickening.

-- Massage your muscles: Take a tennis ball to massage your leg muscles by pushing it into your thigh and rolling it up and down your leg.
-Doing so will help promote circulation
+- Massage your muscles: take a tennis ball to massage your leg muscles by pushing it into your thigh and rolling it up and down your leg.
+Doing so will help promote circulation.

-- Choose the right clothes: That means loose-fitting items to ensure your blood flow is not restricted.
+- Choose the right clothes: that means loose-fitting items to ensure your blood flow is not restricted.
 This includes your choice of footwear!

 During your holiday

-Here’s a few tips for managing your hip replacement during your holiday…
+Here are a few tips for managing your hip replacement during your holiday…

 - If you need mobility assistance, make the most of any equipment your accommodation provider can offer